abingdonpta/abingdonpta/content/docs/bylaws.md

 1. Present a written financial statement at every meeting of the local PTA/PTSA and at other times when requested by the executive board.
 1. Prepare an annual financial report at the close of the fiscal year.
 1. Have the accounts examined according to the auditing procedures outlined in these bylaws.
-1. Submit a copy of the fiscal year-end financial review report to the Virginia PTA state office within fifteen (15) days following the adoption of the audit by the membership.
+1. Submit a copy of the fiscal year-end financial review, and any interim financial reviews prepared since the previous year-end financial review, as prescribed by the Virginia PTA, by August 1 annually.
-1. Submit a 990N, 990EZ, or 990 form per IRS regulations.
-A copy of this form shall be sent to the Virginia PTA state office within fifteen (15) days of filing.
+1. Submit a Form 990N, 990EZ, or 990 per Internal Revenue Service ("IRS") regulations.
+A copy of this form shall be sent to the to the Virginia PTA, as prescribed by the Virginia PTA, by August 1 annually.
-1. Remit by November 1 to the Virginia PTA state office, Virginia PTA and National PTA dues for membership received prior to November 1.
-Remit by December 1, dues received after November 1.
-Remit by March 1, dues received after December 1.
-Remit by June 30, all Virginia PTA and National PTA dues received after March 1.
+1. Remit the Virginia PTA and National PTA portion of membership dues to the Virginia PTA as prescribed by the Virginia PTA on or before the first of each month for all membership dues received prior and not yet remitted.
+1. Remit the council dues as prescribed by such council, if the local PTA/PTSA is a member of a council.
 1. Perform other delegated duties as assigned.

 **Section 6.** All officers shall perform the duties outlined in these bylaws.
-Upon the expiration of the term of office or in case of resignation, each officer shall turn over to the president, without delay, all records, books, and other materials pertaining to the office.
+Upon the expiration of the term of office or in case of resignation or removal, each officer shall turn over to the president, without delay, all records, books, and other materials pertaining to the office.

 ## Article 7: Executive Committee

-**Section 1.** The executive committee shall consist of the elected officers of the association and the principal of the school.
+**Section 1.** The executive committee shall consist of the elected officers of the association.

 **Section 2.** The executive committee shall:

 1. Develop goals for the local PTA/PTSA for presentation to the executive board and general membership for approval.
 1. Appoint standing and special committee chairmen and members of the standing and special committees, except the nominating committee.
+1. Remove standing and special committee chairs and members of the standing and special committees, except for the nominating committee, with or without cause.

 **Section 3.** The executive committee shall meet within thirty (30) days after their election for the purpose of appointing standing committee chairmen.
 Special committee chairmen shall be appointed as necessary.
 Members of the standing and special committees shall be appointed as soon as possible after the appointment of the committee chairmen.

-**Section 4.** Meetings of the executive committee shall be held by the call of the president or a majority of the executive committee, as approved by general membership on the organizational structure form.
+**Section 4.** Meetings of the executive committee shall be held by the call of the president or a majority of the executive committee, as approved by general membership on the Organizational Structure Form.
 A quorum of the executive committee shall be a majority of the members of the committee then in office.

-**Section 5.** The executive committee shall reserve the right to vote on business via electronic meeting.
-Only the president shall have the authority to call for an electronic vote and to establish the guidelines for that vote.
+**Section 5.** Only the president shall have the authority to call for an electronic meeting of the executive committee.
 The established quorum of the executive committee shall prevail.
-Voting results must be recorded in the minutes and ratified at the next executive committee meeting.
+Results of any vote(s) taken during an electronic meeting must be recorded in the minutes and the minutes must be accepted by the executive committee.

 **Section 6.** The executive committee may hold meetings by telephone conference or through other electronic communications media so long as all the members can simultaneously hear each other and participate during the meeting.
 Some or all of the members may participate electronically at a meeting held at a central location so long as all the members can simultaneously hear each other and participate during the meeting.

 ## Article 8: Executive Board

 **Section 1.** The executive board of this local PTA/PTSA shall consist of the elected officers and the chairmen of the standing committees.
-The principal of the school or his/her designee and a staff representative or his/her alternate, appointed by the principal or elected by the faculty, also may serve on the executive board.
+The principal of the school or, if the local PTA/PTSA is not affiliated with only one school, an appropriate educational representative duly selected by the local PTA/PTSA, or a designee thereof is an ex officio member of the executive board who shall have full right to participate and vote in deliberations, but who shall not be counted for purposes of determining or making quorum.
 The chairmen of the standing committees shall be appointed by the officers of the association not more than thirty (30) days following the election of officers.

-**Section 2.** A PTA/PTSA member shall not serve as a voting member of a constituent association’s board at the local, council, district, region, state, or national level while serving as a paid employee of, or under contract to, that constituent association.

-**Section 3.** The executive board shall:
+**Section 2.** The executive board shall:

 1. Transact necessary business in the intervals between general membership meetings and such other business as may be referred to it by this local PTA/PTSA and present a report to the general membership at the general membership meetings.
 1. Create, change or eliminate standing and special committees.
 1. Approve the plans of work of the standing and special committees.
-1. Select an auditing committee, experienced auditor, or attend an external audit exchange.
+1. Select an auditing committee or experienced auditor, or attend an external financial multi-review.
 1. Approve the proposed budget to be presented to the general membership for adoption.
 1. Obtain general membership approval for any changes to the adopted budget over five hundred dollars ($500.00) per fiscal year.

-**Section 4.** Financial Review Procedures:
+**Section 3.** Financial Review Procedures:

-1. The executive board shall select an auditing committee, experienced auditor or choose to participate in an external financial multi-review (former known as audit exchange) prior to the end of the fiscal year.
-A financial review committee shall consist of no fewer than three (3) members and no one with signature authority shall sit on their own unit’s committee.
-All financial reviews shall be coordinated with at least one (1) other PTA/PTSA unit.
+1. The executive board shall select an auditing committee or experienced auditor or choose to participate in an external financial multi-review (formerly known as audit exchange) prior to the end of the fiscal year.
+A financial review committee shall consist of no fewer than three (3) members and no one with signature authority shall sit on their own unit's committee.
+All external financial multi-reviews shall be coordinated with at least one (1) other PTA/PTSA unit.
 1. The local PTA/PTSA treasurer shall submit books to the financial reviewing committee, experienced auditor, or the external financial multi-review at the end of the fiscal year.
 The report of the financial review shall be submitted in writing to the executive board prior to finalization of the proposed budget for the coming school year.
 1. The executive board of a local PTA/PTSA shall upon resignation of the treasurer during a term select a committee for financial review or an experienced auditor within one (1) week of the resignation.
 The financial review shall be performed with fiscal year-end procedures and shall be complete within three (3) weeks of the resignation.
-This financial review shall not be performed in lieu of the year-end audit.
+This financial review shall not be performed in lieu of the year-end financial review.
-1. The newly elected treasurer shall not undertake any banking responsibilities of that office with the exception of depository duties, reconciliation of bank statements, change of signatory or other clerical duties not requiring signatory until the financial review is presented to the executive board.
+1. The newly elected treasurer shall not undertake any banking responsibilities of that office with the exception of depository duties, reconciliation of bank statements, change of signatory, and other clerical duties not requiring signatory until the financial review is presented to the executive board.
+1. The newly elected treasurer shall submit the financial review to the Virginia PTA, as prescribed by the Virginia PTA, by August 1.
 1. All reports of the financial review shall be presented to the general membership for adoption.
 The fiscal year-end financial review report shall be presented to the membership for adoption at the first general membership meeting held after the completion of the report.
-A copy of the fiscal year-end financial review shall be sent to the Virginia PTA state office within fifteen (15) days following the adoption of the report by the general membership.
+The Virginia PTA state office shall be notified promptly if the general membership fails to adopt the financial review.
-1. The local PTA/PTSA is required to file a 990N, 990EZ, or 990 form per IRS regulations.
-A copy of this form shall be sent to the Virginia PTA state office within fifteen (15) days of filing.
+1. The local PTA/PTSA is required to file a Form 990N, 990EZ, or 990 per IRS regulations.
+A copy of this form shall be sent to the Virginia PTA, as prescribed by the Virginia PTA, by August 1.

-**Section 5.** If any member of the executive board shall at any time, cease to meet the qualifications or fulfill the duties of the position, that person may be removed from the board by a majority vote of the executive board.
+**Section 4.** If any member of the executive board shall at any time, cease to meet the qualifications or fulfill the duties of the position, that person may be removed from the board and from such office as the member may hold in the local PTA/PTSA by a majority vote of the executive board, provided notice of the proposed removal and the basis for removal is provided in the call for the meeting at which removal will be considered.

-**Section 6.** The executive board shall hold meetings as approved by general membership on the organizational structure form.
+**Section 5.** The executive board shall hold meetings as approved by general membership on the Organizational Structure Form.
 The time and place of meetings shall be set at the first meeting of the executive board after their election.
-Special meetings of the executive board may be called by the president or by a majority of the members of the executive board, as approved by general membership on the organizational structure form.
+Special meetings of the executive board may be called by the president or by a majority of the members of the executive board, as approved by general membership on the Organizational Structure Form.
 A quorum of the executive board members shall be a majority of the members of the executive board then in office.

-**Section 7.** The executive board shall reserve the right to vote on business via electronic meeting.
-Only the president shall have the authority to call for an electronic meeting and to establish the guidelines for voting.
+**Section 6:** Only the president shall have the authority to call for an electronic meeting of the executive board.
 The established quorum of the executive board shall prevail.
-Voting results must be recorded in the minutes and the minutes must be accepted by the executive board at the next executive board meeting.
+Results of any vote(s) taken during an electronic meeting must be recorded in the minutes and the minutes must be accepted by the executive board.

-**Section 8.** The executive board may hold meetings by telephone conference or through other electronic communications media so long as all the members can simultaneously hear each other and participate during the meeting.
+**Section 7.** The executive board may hold meetings by telephone conference or through other electronic communications media so long as all the members can simultaneously hear each other and participate during the meeting.
 Some or all of the members may participate electronically at a meeting held at a central location so long as all the members can simultaneously hear each other and participate during the meeting.

 ## Article 9: Committees

-**Section 1.** Chairmen and members of all standing and special committees shall be members of this local PTA/PTSA.
+**Section 1.** Chairmen and members of all standing and special committees shall be members of this local PTA/PTSA in good standing.

 **Section 2.** The executive board may create, change or eliminate such standing committees as it may deem necessary to promote the purposes and carry on the work of the local PTA/PTSA.
 Standing committee chairmen and committee members shall be appointed by the executive committee, except for the nominating committee.
 In the absence of an executive committee then the executive board shall make the appointments.
-The term of each chairman shall be as approved by general membership on the organizational structure form or until the selection of a successor.
+The term of each chairman shall be as approved by general membership on the Organizational Structure Form or until the selection of a successor.
 No chairman shall be eligible to serve in the same capacity for more than two (2) consecutive terms.

 **Section 3.** The executive board may create, change or eliminate such special committees as it may deem necessary or as may be directed by the local PTA/PTSA.
 Special committee chairmen and committee members shall be appointed by the executive committee.
 In the absence of an executive committee then the executive board shall make the appointments.
 The term of each special committee chairman is ended upon completion of the task assigned to the committee.
 No special committee chairman shall be eligible to serve in the same capacity for more than two (2) consecutive terms.

 **Section 4.** The chairman of each standing and special committee shall present a plan of work to the executive board for approval.
 No committee work shall be undertaken without the consent of the executive board.

-**Section 5.** The committee shall reserve the right to vote on business via electronic meeting.
-Only the committee chair shall have the authority to call for an electronic meeting and to establish the guidelines for voting.
+**Section 5.** Only the committee chair shall have the authority to call for an electronic meeting of such committee.
 The established quorum of the committee shall prevail.
-Voting results must be recorded in the minutes and accepted by the committee at the next committee meeting.
+Results of any votes taken during an electronic meeting must be recorded in the minutes and the minutes must be accepted by the committee.

 **Section 6.** Committees may hold meetings by telephone conference or through other electronic communications media so long as all the members can simultaneously hear each other and participate during the meeting.
 Some or all of the members may participate electronically at a meeting held at a central location so long as all the members can simultaneously hear each other and participate during the meeting.